-Whether you're a caterer, restaurant owner, planner or couple, estimating the cost for a wedding event can be challenging, and even cause overspending due to poor planning.
+Whether you're a caterer, restaurant owner, planner, or couple, estimating the cost for a wedding event can be challenging, and even cause overspending due to poor planning.

 We have built a Food Cost Calculator specifically for weddings, a simple tool that helps you accurately estimate the real cost of wedding catering.